robert-hh/Micropython-Editor/README.md

 - For micropython replaced \_io with uio
 - Preliminary esp8266 version.

 **2.7** Adapted to change lib names in micropython
-- Further adaption to esp8266, which s now identical to the WiPy version
+- Further adaption to esp8266, which is now identical to the WiPy version
 - Changed file save method, such that it works now across devices
 - Made settings dialogue visible in basic mode, allowing to change both the autoindent flag and the search case flag
+- Create the ESP8266 version with all features but mouse support.